DmitrySoshnikov/hdl-js/README.md

 The _System clock_ is used to synchronize clocked chips (see example above in [memory chips](#memory-chips)).

 A clock operates on the [clock rate](https://en.wikipedia.org/wiki/Clock_rate), that is, _number of cycles per second_, measured in **Hz**.
-The hight the clock rate, the faster machine is.
+The higher the clock rate, the faster machine is.

 And a **clock cycle** consists of two parts: _rising edge_, and _falling edge_.